-We have audited the accompanying statement of financial condition of FMSbonds, Inc. (the "Company") as of June 30, 2019, and the related notes (collectively referred to as the "financial statement").
-In our opinion, the statement of financial condition presents fairly, in all material respects, the financial position of the Company as of June 30, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of financial condition of FMSbonds, Inc. as of June 30, 2020, and the related notes (collectively referred to as the financial statement).
+In our opinion, the financial statement presents fairly, in all material respects, the financial position of FMSbonds, Inc. as of June 30, 2020, in conformity with accounting principles generally accepted in the United States of America.